 - Letters from CAMP Rehoboth is a free publication of CAMP Rehoboth, Inc., a non-profit community service organization in Rehoboth Beach, Delaware.
-During the 2014 season (our 24th) we will publish 15 issues between Feb. and Nov.
+During the 2019 season we will publish 15 issues between Feb. and Nov.

-- The standard format is 88-128 pages, four-color on 50 lb. bright-white paper with an 85 line screen, stapled and trimmed to approximately 8 1/4" x 11".
+- The standard format is 96-120 pages, on 50 lb. bright-white paper with an 85 line screen, stapled and trimmed to approximately 8 1/4" x 11" with full color in each issue.
 Each cover of Letters features original artwork created by a variety of well-known regional artists, graphic designers, and photographers.

-- The print run of each issue is 6,000.
-Letters is distributed: 80% through local outlets (restaurants, stores, bars, real estate agencies, etc.), and 15% through a limited number of regional outlets in the Washington D.C., Baltimore, Philadelphia and Wilmington areas.
-5% are mailed to subscribers at a rate of $50 per year.
+- The print run of each issue is a minimum of 5,000 copies.
+Letters is distributed: through local outlets (restaurants, stores, bars, real estate agencies, etc.), and through a limited number of regional outlets in the Washington D.C., Baltimore, Wilmington, Philadelphia, and central Pennsylvania.
+In addition, approximately 200 paid subscriptions are sent by first class mail.

 Please contact us for rates: